10 Sanderson Farms SQL Interview Questions (Updated 2025)

 Answer:

-This query uses the window function to calculate the average quantity of chicken produced per month per region.
-The window function is partitioned by both the month and the region columns from the table.
-The function is used to pull out the month portion of the field.
-The clause ensures the output is sorted by month and then by region.
+This query uses the AVG window function to calculate the average quantity of chicken produced per month per region.
+The window function is partitioned by both the month and the region columns from the production table.
+The EXTRACT function is used to pull out the month portion of the date field.
+The ORDER BY clause ensures the output is sorted by month and then by region.

 To practice a similar window function question on DataLemur's free online SQL coding environment, solve this Google SQL Interview Question: